ACS-lessgo/RADAR-SYSTEM/README.md

 # RADAR-SYSTEM
-A radar system using Arduino and Ultra-sonic sensor.
+## A radar system using Arduino and Ultra-sonic sensor.
+---
+## Prequisites
+- arduino ide
-1.prequisites arduino ide and processing  application.
+- processing  application.
+---
-2.run both files for GUI.
+## Run both files for GUI.